top of page

 "First, I got your message."
 She dropped her bag, sat down and leaned forward, resting her elbows on her knees.
 "It does help a little bit to realize everything that is real is complex and asymmetric once you look deeper.

-Santa pointed to his torso.
-"Look underneath this almost symmetric skin and you got a heart on the left, intestines that start on one side and end on the other, and yet..." he enjoyed the dramatic pause, "we're balanced perfectly laterally.
-So why might God not be that way."
+Santa nodded and pointed to his torso.
+"One I've been thinking about lately is that our skin is symmetric on the outside, but you got a heart on the left, intestines that start on one side and end on the other, and yet..." he enjoyed the dramatic pause, "we're balanced perfectly laterally.
+So why might God not be that way?"

-She was loving this already.
-"I thought maybe God would be clean and perfect like physics equations are clean."
+She smiled and a second later added, "I thought maybe God would be clean and perfect like physics equations are clean."

 He nodded and looked around for some example.
 His eyes finally landed on her arm.
-"Am I wrong to say your right arm, right there, is about as real as anything around us?"
+"Could we say your right arm, right there, is about as real as anything around us?"

 She said, "Yes."